Data Science, Compensation, and Asking for Money

 Helping Others Negotiate

 Even if you are not motivated by money, as I was not, if there is some cause you care about—your family, the environment, helping others—you should negotiate.
 Why?
 Because money will give you the means to advance your aims.
 You can donate it, hire someone with it, or put it away for later.
-In the end, either you or your employer will have the extra dollars; who do you think will spend it better?
+In the end, either you or your employer will have the extra dollars; who do you think will put it to better use?

-One of my friends got a great offer for a software developer position in the midwest and was reluctant to negotiate.
-He asked me, “I have no kids, and I have a house.
+One of my friends got a great offer for a software developer position in the Midwest and was reluctant to negotiate.
+He asked me, “I have no kids, we own our house.
 My wife and I don’t need anything.
 Should I still negotiate?”
 I encouraged him to do so anyway.
-With just a few emails he got a larger signing bonus3 which, true to his ideals, he donated to charity.
+With just a few emails, he got a larger signing bonus,3 which, true to his ideals, he donated to charity.

 The only leverage he had was that they wanted to hire him and he had not signed their offer letter yet, but that is often enough.
-Hiring managers spend a lot of time screening candidates; when they find one they think is a good fit they are anxious to close the deal before someone else makes them an offer.
+Hiring managers spend a lot of time screening candidates; when they find one they think is a good fit, they are anxious to close the deal before someone else does!
 Offering to sign immediately if your conditions are met is a great way to open a negotiation.
-You signal to the other party that if they do this one thing for you they will get what they want: your signature.
+You signal to the other party that if they do this one thing for you, they will get what they want: your signature.
 It’s a win-win.

 Another one of my friends got an offer for her first data science job at an autonomous driving company.
 She had a few other offers pending, but this was her dream job.
-I had helped through each part of her job search and so she called me to talk over the offer.
-I told her it was a great offer, but since she still had offers pending she should ask them for $10,000 more base salary to sign immediately.
+I had helped her through each part of her job search, and so she called me to talk over the offer.
+I told her it was a great offer, but since she still had offers pending, she should ask them for $10,000 more base salary to sign immediately.

-She initially balked; it was her preferred company after all and she didn’t want to lose the offer.
-I told her they had already spent a lot of money interviewing her, and determined that she was the right candidate.
-Asking for more was not going to jeopardize the offer, but they would actually appreciate the opportunity to close on a candidate without having to compete.
-After a few minutes she promised to send them an email.
-A few days later she called me back to say they had immediately said yes to her counter offer.
+She initially balked; it was her preferred company, after all, and she didn’t want to lose the offer.
+I told her they had already spent a lot of money interviewing her and determined that she was the right candidate.
+Asking for more was not going to jeopardize the offer; they would actually appreciate the opportunity to close on a candidate without having to compete.
+After a few minutes, she promised to send them an email.
+A few days later, she called: they’d said yes immediately.

 Agreeing to sign immediately and having other offers are two good ways to start your negotiating that I have used and coached my friends in using, but there are many more.
 I highly recommend reading Patrick McKenzie’s guide to negotiating, where he covers everything from what the employer’s bargaining position is to a step-by-step guide through the whole negotiating process, and even what to say to avoid the dreaded “So what’s your current salary?” question.
 Patrick’s guide has helped engineers and data scientists earn combined millions of dollars in additional compensation; you should join their ranks!

 Negotiating an offer is stressful but lucrative.
-Data scientists receive many different kinds of compensation and our profession is in high demand, which makes negotiating easier because we have many levers to pull and the hiring manager just wants to get your signature.
+Data scientists get many forms of compensation and are in high demand.
+That gives us leverage.
+Use it.
 It’s easier than you think, and you truly have nothing to lose.

 1. Although as a quant friend of mine pointed out: “Zero is also an integer multiple.”

-2. I generally sell my RSUs immediately; I already have my salary and health insurance tied up in my employment, so selling the RSUs lets me diversify my holdings.
+2. I generally sell my RSUs immediately; I already have my salary and health insurance tied up in my employment, so selling the RSUs lets me diversify.

 3. A one-time bonus paid when you start a new job.